How long does early last? Often the reply is ‘How long is a piece of string?’ meaning that early labour can vary from woman to woman.

-- First stage: the period from the beginning of labour until the cervix is fully dilated to 10cm (also called active labour).
+- The first stage is the period from the beginning of labour until the cervix dilates fully to 10cm (also called active labour)

-- Second stage: the time after the cervix has dilated until the baby is born (also known as the pushing stage).
+- The second stage is the time after the cervix has dilated until the baby is born (also known as the start pushing stage).
+Women might feel pressure from the baby’s head and the urge to push in the second stage of labour

 The first stage of labour involves three phases: